-How come some dogs are friendly and outgoing, while other are shy or aggressive?
+How come some dogs are friendly and outgoing, while others are shy or aggressive?

 It’s obvious dogs have their own personalities just like humans.

 Now, science uncovered the reason behind dogs’ behaviors.

 The research, published in Science Advances, explains how dogs and humans share some of the same DNA related to personality.

 In the research article, Structural variants in genes associated with human Williams-Beuren syndrome underlie stereotypical hypersociability in domestic dogs, scientists studied a human genetic disorder and found genetic variations revealing the personality differences between dogs and wolves.